 Lead Safe Mama says: “I focus on uncovering / revealing the PRESENCE of Lead simply because as consumers we cannot test every item for bioavailability.
 If we have only lead-free items in our home we don’t need to worry about bioavailability.”

-She also says: “I don’t have a huge concern for decorative items that children don’t interact with this.
-The exceptions for this are crystal, lead painted items (including works of art / paintings), leaded brass and lead lines in leaded [stained] glass.
+She also says: “I don’t have a huge concern for decorative items that children don’t interact with.
+The exceptions for this are things that “chalk” or create lead dust easily: “crystal, lead painted items (including works of art / paintings), leaded brass and lead lines in leaded [stained] glass.
 Paintings should be behind glass.
 Vases are not a huge concern – I am fundamentally against decor that is not a family heirloom or fine art (I think we don’t need that kind of clutter in our house.)”
-Her exceptions are things that “chalk” or create lead dust.
+Basically, anything with high lead can shed dust.

 PREVENTING LEAD EXPOSURE